Dwight Ramos: US NCAA

 While Ramos was still in high school, he was contacted by coaches Tab Baldwin and Franz Pumaren who tried to recruit him to play in the Philippines for Ateneo de Manila University's Blue Eagles and Adamson University's Soaring Falcons respectively.
 However he decided to forego from playing for Ateneo to continue his college basketball career in the United States.

 Ramos during his attendance at Fullerton campus of California State University played for the Cal State Fullerton Titans basketball team.
 He suited up for the team in the NCAA Division I from 2016 to 2018.
 He then went on to play for the Broncos of California State Polytechnic University in Pomona for one season in the NCAA Division II.

 Ateneo Blue Eagles

 After playing for the Cal State Pomona Broncos, Ramos went to the Philippines to play for the Ateneo Blue Eagles in the UAAP but had to serve residency in 2019 before he could suit up in official UAAP games.
-He played for Ateneo in the Philippine Collegiate Champions League helping the team clinch the 2019 league title.
+He played for the Ateneo in the Philippine Collegiate Champions League helping the team clinch the 2019 league title.
 He was expected to make his UAAP debut for the Blue Eagles in Season 83 which was cancelled due to the COVID-19 pandemic.
-He became eligible to enter the PBA draft in 2021, but decided to forego from entering for a chance to play alongside his brother in Ateneo.
+He became eligible to enter the PBA draft in 2021, but decided to forego from entering for a chance to play alongside his brother in the Ateneo.